beast-dev/doc/pages/beast/installing/beast_install_on_mac.md

 When opening the downloaded disk image (`.dmg` file) or running any of the applications in the BEAST package for the first time you may see a security dialog box.
 This is Mac OS X's security  protecting your system from unknown software:

 {% include image.html file="installing/mac-security.png" indent="64px" width="320px" alt="mac security" caption="The Mac OS X security dialog.
-By default it only allows you to run software from developers registered with Apple.
-For more information about this, click the question mark button." %}
+This prevents software from outside the App Store being run unless explicily overruled." %}

+For Mac OS X 15 (Sequoia) and later, you will need to allow the application to run by clicking "Done" and then going to `System Preferences` > `Security & Privacy` and clicking the `Open Anyway` button next to the message about BEAST.
+This will allow you to run the application.
+Unfortunately you will have to do this for each application in the BEAST package.

+{% include image.html file="installing/mac-security-2.png" indent="64px" width="320px" alt="mac security" caption="The security restrictions on running this software can be overruled in the Security & Privacy section of System Preferences." %}

+### Older Max OS X versions

-Rather than double-clicking to open the disk image or to run the application for the first time, you can control-click (or right-click) on the application icon and select ```Open```.
+For versions of Mac OS X prior to Sequoia you may be able to use the following approach: Rather than double-clicking to open the application for the first time, you can control-click (or right-click) on the application icon and select ```Open```.
 This will bring up a similar dialog box to the one about but this time it will have an ```Open``` button which will override the security for this application only.
 You will only need to do this the first time you open an application but you will need to do it individually for each of the applications in the BEAST package.

 You can then drag the icons into your Dock if you want quick access to them.